Do you want to see a real-life SEO writing example to inspire your content marketing?

 Take a good look at the above screenshot.

-Can you see the benefits of ranking on the first page of Google for a competitive keyword?
+Can you see the benefits of ranking on the first page of Google for a highly competitive keyword?

 Here are the hard numbers: